-Globally, seeing a lunar eclipse in progress at sunset / moonrise or sunrise / moonset should not be highly exceptional, in fact every lunar eclipse ought to appear that way to all locales along the sunset terminator or sunrise terminator, respectively.
+Globally, seeing a lunar eclipse in progress at sunset / moonrise or sunrise / moonset should not be highly exceptional, in fact every lunar eclipse ought to appear that way to all locales along the sunset and sunrise terminators.

 Having just discussed the observational criteria for Full Moon, I can't resist the following diversion: